Hyroxl/cool-tests/README.md

+# Aiming
-just copy it and than put it into cmu cs academy
+just copy it and than put it into CMU graphics